tjjdoherty/llm-project-1/README.md

 ## Strategy with the Dataset: [Alex Fabbri Multi-News, from HuggingFace](https://huggingface.co/datasets/alexfabbri/multi_news)

-45,000 records for training, 5.6k for validation (hyperparam tuning) and 5.6k for testing.
+- 45,000 records for training, 5.6k for validation (hyperparam tuning) and 5.6k for testing.
 Fields are the document itself and a summary that was professionaly written by a human editor.
+    - There is a large linguistic variety in the training documents.
+Some are pure opinion/gossip news releases, some matter-of-fact official reporting, some travel journalism type casual fare.

 - I uncovered the lost-in-the-middle issue with doc summarisation and that ideal "chunks" of documents using models like GPT4 is about 4 - 6k tokens (around 1,000 - 1,500 words) as input to summarise an input text.
 Our News articles are likely not going to be that long and we could preprocess out the extremely long outliers, or truncate the input texts.